dragoste17/movies-api/README.md

 ## Automated Feature Testing

-For feature testing, a separate db is used so as not to interfere with the original db
+For feature testing, a separate db is used so as not to interfere with the original db.
+The database used for the internal api calls is the mysql one.
+Only for Client Users, an in-memory sqlite db is used.

 -   Attach a shell to the `movies-api-php` container or use the previous one and run
     -   `php artisan test`